fnr1r/kadishutu/README.md

 ## What works?

-NOTE: This is tested with the Switch version of the game (`010069C01AB82000` with all DLCs more specifically).
-It might work with the PC version.
+NOTE: This is tested with the Switch version of the game (`010069C01AB82000` with all DLCs more specifically), but it also works with the PC version.

 - Encryption/Decryption
 - Viewing and editing of the following values